EtherApe

 EtherApe is a packet sniffer/network traffic monitoring tool, developed for Unix.
 EtherApe is free, open source software developed under the GNU General Public License.

 Functionality

 Network traffic is displayed using a graphical interface.
 Each node represents a specific host.
 Links represent connections to hosts.
 Nodes and links are color-coded to represent different protocols forming the various types of traffic on the network.
 Individual nodes and their connecting links grow and shrink in size with increases and decreases in network traffic.

 History

 Originally authored by Juan Toledo, the first version of EtherApe (version 0.0.1) was released on February 18, 2000.
 In a 2006 survey, Insecure.org named EtherApe number 43 on its list of the "Top 100 Network Security Tools".

+From release 0.9.8, development is mainly carried out by Riccardo Ghetta.

 Features

-Some of the features listed about EtherApe include (the following list refers to version 0.9.20 of EtherApe):
+Some of the features listed about EtherApe include (the following list refers to version 0.9.21 of EtherApe):